Wireless & Radio certification testing

 Legal Implications for FCC marking

 Certification is required by a Telecommunication Certification Body (TCB).
 We can help with referring you to an independent notified body who we highly recommend.
 After the test report is completed and submitted to the TCB then a grant is issued for the product and an associated FCC ID number assigned.
-Please note the FCC no longer performs the certification task and an independent TCB will be required.
+Please note the FCC no longer performs the certification task and an independent TCB will be required for certification services.
 EMC Bayswater is NATA accredited (pending) to perform FCC Part 15 Subpart C testing.
 We have a compliant ANSI C63.4: 2014 test site essential for performing FCC radiated measurements.

 For further information regarding the FCC compliance requirements.
 Including FCC labelling, declaration of conformity, please refer to our dedicated FCC testing page.
 Additional EMC testing is often required for many products as the radio component is only a sub-part to a more complex system.
 Please view our EMC compliance testing page for more information.